-Enrique Iglesias was the first secretary general of the Ibero-American General Secretariat (SEGIB) and the third president of the Inter-American Development Bank (IDB), serving from 2005 to 2004 and 1988 to 2005, respectively.
-He has been a member of the Inter-American Dialogue since 1984 and is vice chair emeritus of the Board of Directors.
+Enrique Iglesias was the first secretary general of the Ibero-American General Secretariat (SEGIB) and the third president of the Inter-American Development Bank (IDB), serving from 2005 to 2014 and 1988 to 2005, respectively.

 Iglesias has taught economic development at Uruguay’s Universidad de la República and served as director of its Institute of Economics.
 He has written numerous articles and papers on Latin American and Uruguayan economic issues, capital markets, external financing, and multilateralism.
 Iglesias has received many honorary academic degrees and professional awards.